A $5 trillion case for biodiversity

 All is not lost.
 As investors finally start to quantify the risk of global biodiversity loss in terms of dollars, it could spark the level of change that has been so urgently needed for so long.
 Indeed, investment is now being billed as a key area of debate at the upcoming UN COP-15 summit on biodiversity.

-Alongside the significant economic opportunity, there is of course also a climate imperative on financial companies to halt the ecological destruction of the Earth.
+Alongside the significant economic opportunity there is of course also a climate imperative on financial companies to halt the ecological destruction of the Earth.
 Thankfully, these companies are starting to take notice and establish roots in the movement to reverse biodiversity loss.

 As momentum builds in the financial world, so too will pressure on companies in other industries to set targets, report publicly on the biodiversity impact of their operations, and take active steps to improve their overall net output.

 The scale of the problem is becoming more stark—in July, the Environment Agency published a report which found that one quarter of mammals in England and nearly 20% of UK plants are threatened with extinction.
-Globally, the picture isn’t any prettier—the UN predicts that 1 million species will be extinct by 2039.
+Globally, the picture isn’t any prettier—the UN predicts that one million species will be extinct by 2039.

 The business imperative

 Both directly and indirectly, biodiversity creates significant economic value that’s hard to fully quantify.
-Ecosystem services like food provisioning, carbon storage, and water and air filtration are estimated to be worth more than $150 trillion annually — about twice the world’s GDP.
+Ecosystem services like food provisioning, carbon storage, and water and air filtration are estimated to be worth more than $150 trillion annually—about twice the world’s GDP.

 Therefore alongside the moral obligation, there’s also a real business imperative to taking action.
 The decline of natural ecosystems costs the global economy an estimated $5 trillion a year in lost natural services.
 And it’s not just sectors like forestry, mining, and agriculture that are impacted either.
-The vast majority of companies rely on natural capital in some form – whether it be freshwater for beverage companies, stable crops for the food industry, or ecosystems for pharmaceutical businesses – and so, biodiversity carries real implications for financial performance.
+The vast majority of companies rely on natural capital in some form–whether it be freshwater for beverage companies, stable crops for the food industry, or ecosystems for pharmaceutical businesses–and so, biodiversity carries real implications for financial performance.

 And yet, as things stand, there is dispiritingly little being done.
 The UN’s COP-15 biodiversity summit tasked with addressing this issue has been delayed four times since its original date in October 2020.
 It is still yet to take place, although the date and venue have now at least been confirmed (December, Montreal).